 As we switch to electrification it’s inevitable that there are questions you want answered before you take the next step.
 We address the main questions here, while also providing some useful information about electric cars.

 There are many myths and misconceptions surrounding electric vehicles (EVs).
 Here's a few reasons to be excited about electric cars.

-When fully charged, the Polestar 2 has a targeted range of 500 km (according to NEDC* and EU WLTP* tests) and/or 275 miles (according to USA EPA* tests).
+When fully charged, the Polestar 2 has a targeted range of 470 km (according to NEDC* and EU WLTP* tests) and/or a targeted EPA* range of 275 miles.
 However, just like conventional forms of transport, achieving that figure depends on many factors.
 For example, the climate inside and outside the car makes a difference – heating and cooling both require power.